eraiyer/eraiyer.github.io/README.txt

 a resume.
 Each of these pages is linked to its own stlying (css) file.
 So far, the buttons between pages are correctly implemented, the image is properly formatted to fit a computer screen, and the content on each page is cohesive and properly formatted.
-I have yet to update the styling issues on different devices, particularly for screens smaller than a computer (like an iphone).
+I also made it so that the page can open up properly on different devices, particularly for screens smaller than a computer (like an iphone).

 In the future, I would like to implement a feature that allows for scrolling down to a new page when clicking on a button rather than moving to an entirely new page.